The openSUSE Marks

 We encourage everybody to contribute to openSUSE and become part of the openSUSE community.
 Contributors don't have to be employees of the owner of the openSUSE trademark or openSUSE members.

-If your contributions require trademark usage which is not permitted by these guidelines, please don't hesitate to contact us (see "Contact Information" below).
+If your contributions require trademark usage which is not permitted by these guidelines, please don't hesitate to contact the openSUSE Board (see "Contact Information" below).

 Use Cases for the openSUSE Marks